ansonl/ansonl.github.io/_posts/2024-04-15-ultimaker-s3-s5-s7-prusaslicer-profile.md

   - Experimentation

-  The Ultimaker S-line printers usually refuse to print model G-code sliced with PrusaSlicer and other slicers by default due to a special header requirement and custom homing/leveling routine.
+  The Ultimaker S-line printers usually refuse to print model G-code sliced with PrusaSlicer and non-Cura slicers by default due to a special header requirement and custom homing/leveling routine.

   ![Prusaslicer profile supported ultimaker printers](/wp-content/uploads/2024/04/prusaslicer-ultimaker-printers.webp)

-  I created a PrusaSlicer Ultimaker printer profile that generates the headers and start-Gcode needed by the Ultimaker S-line printers so that you can easily slice and print to your Ultimaker S-line printer with PrusaSlicer.
+  I added a [PrusaSlicer Ultimaker printer profile](https://github.com/prusa3d/PrusaSlicer-settings/tree/master/live/Ultimaker) that generates the headers and start G-code needed by the Ultimaker S-line printers so that you can easily slice and print to your Ultimaker S-line printer with PrusaSlicer.
 ---

 [Ultimaker](https://ultimaker.com/) 3D printers usually print 3D files sliced using the [Ultimaker Cura](https://github.com/Ultimaker/Cura) slicer software.
 Cura has more user exposed settings accessible through the GUI compared to [Slic3r](https://slic3r.org/) forks such as [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) and [Bambu Studio](https://github.com/bambulab/BambuStudio).